ikhovind/chess/README.md

 This is a multi-threaded bitboard chess engine using a minmax algorithm with alpha beta pruning written entirely in Rust.

-The engine and a simple JavaScript front-end are deployed on Google Cloud, hosted on https://ikhovind.no
+The engine and a simple JavaScript front-end are deployed on AWS, hosted on https://www.ikhovind.no

 ## Resources